graphcore/examples/applications/popart/resnet/README.md

   For ImageNet follow the instruction on how to download and prepare the data.
   <https://github.com/pytorch/examples/tree/master/imagenet>

+3) Setup a virtual environment

+  virtualenv venv -p python3.6

+  source venv/bin/activate

-3) Install pytorch
+4) Install pytorch

-  This example uses the pytorch to prepare and load the data.
+  This example uses pytorch to prepare and load the data.
 To install with pip execute:

   pip install torch torchvision

-  Fully instructions can be found on https://pytorch.org
+  Full instructions can be found at https://pytorch.org

-4) Install requirements
+5) Install requirements

   pip install -r requirements.txt

   Note: You need torch version 1.1.0.
-The dataloader is not compatiable with 1.0.0
+The dataloader is not compatible with 1.0.0

-5) Run the training program.
+6) Run the training program.
 Use the `--data-dir` option to specify a path to the data.

     python resnet_main.py --data-dir=./ [--help]

-6) To run run parallel data training on two IPUS
+7) To run parallel data training on two IPUS

     python resnet_main.py --data-dir=./ --num-ipus=2 --batch-size=8